nlaplante/envelope/README.md

-# On hold
+# DEPRECATION NOTICE
-This project is looking for a new maintainer.
+This project is no longer maintained.
+The [up to date](https://github.com/cjfloss/envelope) version is maintained by [@cjfloss](https://github.com/cjfloss).

 # Envelope